VeroRock

 Redazione

-SHOTGUN FACELIFT: reveal new ‘Suicide Eyes’ music video & single!
+SHOTGUN FACELIFT: melodic groove-metal band confront their critics in new “Bury Me” music video & single!

 Redazione